mattdesl/module-best-practices/README.md

 In brief: add tests for your modules. [tape](https://www.npmjs.org/package/tape) is usually suitable for small modules.
 More info [here](http://www.macwright.org/2014/03/11/tape-is-cool.html).
 You can use [nodemon](https://www.npmjs.org/package/nodemon) during development to live-reload your tests.

 For front-end modules, you may need to test in the browser.
-During development I often use [beefy](https://www.npmjs.org/package/beefy) to avoid redundant HTML and build step boilerplate.
-For automated testing (e.g. with PhantomJS) you can use [smokestack](https://www.npmjs.com/package/smokestack) or [testling](https://www.npmjs.com/package/testling).
+During development I often use [beefy](https://www.npmjs.org/package/beefy) or [prova](https://www.npmjs.com/package/prova) to avoid redundant HTML and build step boilerplate.
+For command-line testing (i.e. PhantomJS) you can use [smokestack](https://www.npmjs.com/package/smokestack) or [testling](https://www.npmjs.com/package/testling).
 You can use modules like [faucet](https://www.npmjs.com/package/faucet) to pretty-print the output.
 For example, in your package.json:

 ```json
   "scripts": {